iluvjava/Maths/Notebook 2.0 obsidian/MATH 999 Paper Reviews and Frontier Mathematics/Back Propagation.md

 * Let $W^{(i - 1/2)}, b^{(i - 1/2)}$ denote the weights matrix and bias vector between the $i$ and $i - 1$ layer.
 So then we have $x^{(i)} = W^{(i - 1/2)}p^{(i - 1)} + b^{(i -1/2)}$ to be the input of the layer $i$.

 To simplify the notation, we ignore which layer of neurons we are looking at.
-That get rid of the superscript.
+That gets rid of the superscript.
-Generically speaking, output at any layer takes in the output from the previous layer, feeds it over an affine function, and then feeds it to the activation function.
+Generically speaking, output at any layer except for the first layer takes in the output from the previous layer, feeds it over an affine function, and then feeds it to the activation function.
 Denoting the output of the previous layer using $p(x | \Theta)$, the activation function of the current layer being $f$, the output of the current layer is represented as $f\diamond(W p(x|\Theta) + b)$.
 We use $\odot$ to mean applying $f$ element-wise to a vector.
 The $\Theta$ here denotes all the weight and biases that are not between the current layer and the previous layer.